King's School, Pontefract

-The King's School is a coeducational secondary school with academy status, located in Pontefract, West Yorkshire, England.
+The King's School is a coeducational comprehensive secondary school with academy status, located in Pontefract, West Yorkshire, England.
 It is one of the four oldest schools in Yorkshire, dating from 1139 and was refounded by King Edward VI in 1548.

 History

 King's School Pontefract was founded in 1139.
 Little documentation survives from its early years, and it was refounded in the reign of King Edward VI.
 It has been associated with the Duchy of Lancaster since 1588 when it was given an endowment to allow it to continue functioning.
 In 1792 it was refounded yet again by George III who is the eponymous king.
 Annual payments of £50 were made by the Duchy of Lancaster until 1869.
 It closed in the 1880s but reopened on 4 May 1890 and has continued to the present day, although it was relocated in 1932.